bitmovin/bitmovin-player-react-native/example/README.md

 **Programmatically**

 Alternatively you can provide your license key programmatically via the config object of `usePlayer`.
-Providing it this way removes the need for the step above, but keep in mind at least of them is necessary to run the examples successfully.
+Providing it this way removes the need for the step above, but keep in mind that at least one of them is necessary to successfully run the examples.

 ```ts
 const player = usePlayer({